-So, let’s explore these questions in more details.
+So, let’s explore these questions in more detail.

 What granularity of data is needed?

-Transactional data which comprises of all chart of accounts (COA) has more details but takes a lot of memory and processing power which results in longer duration to generate forecasts.
+Transactional data that comprises all charts of accounts (COA) has more details but takes a lot of memory and processing power, resulting in a longer duration to generate forecasts.
 It's better to start with aggregated data (P&L) which has only critical COA like accounts, legal entities etc. and contains enough details to find seasonality and trends.

 Since there are an average of 200 revenue & expense accounts, it might take 4–8 hours to generate a full income statement.
 This time can be significantly reduced by using cloud services and faster processing power.
 As the next step, you need to add detailed transactional data and compare results.